 IMPORTANT: Before connecting the heater, steam, water and condensate lines must be supported so the water heater is not supporting any piping weight.
-If there is weight put on the heat exchanger connections, it could lead to unwarranted stress-induced corrosion of the heat exchanger or mechanical damage of the system.
+If there is weight put on the heat exchanger connections, it could lead to unwarranted corrosion of the heat exchanger or mechanical damage of the system.

 - 1. Connect the water inlet and outlet to the potable system.
 Use backup wrenches on all screwed pipe connections to prevent damage to the heater plumbing.
 Piping and components connected to the water heater must be suitable for potable water, for the water temperatures they will experience and for their application. - 2.
 For ease of service, install unions and shutoff valves on inlet and outlet piping to the unit. - 3.
-The heater must be connected to a building recirculation system with a pump capable of maintaining a minimum flow rate of 4 gpm through the water heater at all times.
-If building recirculation is not available, an intra-skid circulator pump should be added as an option for maintaining minimum flow requirements.
-Connect the building hot water recirculation return line directly to the cold water inlet of the heater.
-NOTE: if the condensate subcooling option is purchased from the factory, a dedicated connection is provided for the building hot water recirculation return line. - 4.
+If building recirculation is available, Connect the building hot water recirculation return line directly to the cold-water inlet of the heater.
+NOTE: if the condensate sub-cooling option is purchased from the factory, a dedicated connection is provided for the building hot water recirculation return line.
+See the drawing on page 5. - 4.
 Fix any system leaks.
-DO NOT use petroleum based stop-leak products.
+DO NOT use petroleum-based stop-leak products.
+Petroleum-based products can cause issues, such as in the gaskets, and delayed failure.
+It is not recommended for potential failures of other parts.
+All system leaks must be repaired.
 All system leaks must be repaired. - 5.
 After plumbing the unit and checking for leaks, the heat exchanger and steam and hot water piping should be insulated.
 Insulation will reduce wasteful heat loss and will help protect operators from contacting hot surfaces.